-We’re one step closer, but we need to keep the pressure on!
+We’re one step closer, but we need you to keep the pressure on!

 The push to change the PA Vehicle code to allow Parking Protected Bike Lanes on PennDOT roads (HB792) is one step closer to reality.
 Multiple visits to Harrisburg, over 700 constituent emails to State Reps and Senators, letters from advocacy organizations and from the Mayors of Pittsburgh, Harrisburg, Lancaster and Philadelphia is working!

 On Monday, the House Transportation Committee voted unanimously to approve HB792, a major hurdle toward approval.
-We expect a vote in the full PA House of Representatives next week.
+We now expect a vote in the full PA House of Representatives.

 In short, due to a technicality in the current PA Vehicle Code, cars must be parked 12 inches from a curb.
 HB792 will slightly alter the code to allow them to park 12 inches from a painted buffer – thus allowing for Parking Protected Bike Lanes and Pedestrian Plazas.

 In partnership with the Bicycle Coalition of Greater Philadelphia, we launched a campaign to legalize this tool and give planners the same flexibility in street design that most other states already have.
 Parking Protected Bike Lane projects are on hold in Pittsburgh, Harrisburg, York, and Philadelphia due to this technicality in the vehicle code.